Lawyer are providing legal advice to clients.

 If the bank account was owned jointly, it can be transferred to the co-owner without the need for probate.
 If not, you should inform the banks, who may freeze the account until a proper representative is handling the estate, but the banks may also allow for payments towards the funerals and other early expenses.
 Each bank may have a different policy or procedure, but you should speak to your bank’s representatives about your options and consider opening an estate bank account.

-If your loved one had a safety deposit box, speak to the bank representative about whether it may be opened to check for a will or other testamentary document too. .
+If your loved one had a safe deposit box, speak to the bank representative about whether it may be opened to check for a will or other testamentary document too. .

 Fraud is a real risk when someone passes away.
 One of your priorities should be contacting your loved one’s credit card companies to remove their name from accounts or cancel them entirely.